google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

-You can copy and paste the above file and batch fuzzing should just work.
-However, you can edit the file to:
+Optionally, edit the following fields to customize your settings:
-- Change how frequently batch fuzzing is run (`cron`).
+- `cron` Change how frequently batch fuzzing is run.
 See [GitHub's documentation] on this.
-- Enable more sanitizers (`sanitizers`).
+- `sanitizers` Change or enable more sanitizers.
-- Change the amount of time spent fuzzing (`fuzz-seconds`).
+- `fuzz-seconds` Change the amount of time spent fuzzing.
+- `storage-repo`, `storage-repo-branch`,
-- Enable a [storage repo] (`storage-repo`, `storage-repo-branch`,
+  `storage-repo-branch-coverage` Enable a [storage repo].
-  `storage-repo-branch-coverage`).

-Another edit you can make is to configure batch fuzzing to run on each push to
-your main branch by changing the `on` field to:
+To configure batch fuzzing to run on each push to your main branch, change the `on` field to:

 ```yaml
 on: